dtcenter/MET/met/docs/Users_Guide/README_TC.rst

 **event_equal**

 Specify whether only those cases common to all models in the dataset should be retained.
-May modify using the "-event_equal" job command option.  ??
-Again, what's up with the dash??
+May modify using the "-event_equal" job command option.

 For example: